Skip to main content Skip to footer

 • The Department of Medical Assistance Services must respond to requests from citizens of the Commonwealth within five working days of receipt.
 “Day One” is considered the day after your request is received during normal business hours.
 The five-day period does not include weekends or holidays.
 Persons from outside of the Commonwealth may make information or record requests that are not burdensome but it may require more time or may be denied.

 • No justification is needed to request information or records under FOIA.
 FOIA allows the Department of Medical Assistance Services to ask you to provide your name and legal address or other identifying information.
 However, if your request is as a result from an accident (or lawsuit), be advised reimbursement is to be made to DMAS from your settlement funds.
-The DMAS Third Party Liability (TPL) Unit will determine the lien amount; contact TPLunit@dmas.virginia.gov.
+The DMAS Third Party Liability (TPL) Unit will determine the lien amount and provide any medical records related; contact TPLcasualty@dmas.virginia.gov.
+This is not handled through FOIA.

 • FOIA requires that the Department of Medical Assistance Services make one of the following responses to requests from citizens of the Commonwealth within the five-day time period: